pyppeteer/pyppeteer/README.md

 * Free software: MIT license (including the work distributed under the Apache 2.0 license)
 * Documentation: https://miyakogi.github.io/pyppeteer

-## WORK IN PROGRESS

-Currently not all features are tested.
+**Note**: Currently not all features are tested and some APIs are unstable

 ## Installation